I was raised on string beans and this southern green beans recipe is a favorite with my family. I love that it’s so easy, yet full of flavor.

 - 1 garlic clove

-- ½ cup or more, chopped smoked sausage or smoked bacon
+- 1/2 cup chopped smoked sausage or smoked bacon

-- 1 teaspoon of red pepper flakes seasoning salt & black pepper to taste.
+- 1 teaspoon red pepper flakes seasoning salt & black pepper to taste.

 - Wash the green beans.